worldOfVerdure/mySVGs/README.md

 A .gitignore file is added to ignore the downloads repository.

-For the juicey stuff, follow mySVG/SVGFiles/
+Head into SVGFiles for the juicey stuff :)